Adam Cohen (musician): Career

 Representatives from Capitol inquired about English-language material, and soon after being signed to a deal for his French album, Adam traveled to New York to meet with executives from Manhattan Records.
 He was signed to a deal after 15 minutes of a solo acoustic performance; the deal led to the Low Millions project.

 Low Millions went on to have two charting hit songs at AAA radio in North America, with the songs "Eleanor" and "Statue".

 Regarding the influence from his poet-balladeer father, Cohen has said, "He's tremendously helpful.
 Forget that I am his son.
 I was tutored in lyric-writing by Leonard Cohen and I had his sensibilities to draw upon.
 And I'm not just talking genetically.
 I could literally talk to the cat and he could lean over my notebook and point to a couple of phrases and say, 'These are strong, these are weak.'
 How can I consider myself anything but incredibly fortunate."
-In addition to his father, he has said that his musical influences include Randy Newman, Serge Gainsbourg, Prince, U2.
+In addition to his father, he has said that his musical influences include Randy Newman, Serge Gainsbourg, Prince, and U2.
 He characterized his French-language work as musically distinct from his English recordings, the former being more "sumptuous and cinematic", and sounding like "Sade—if she were a Frenchman".
 In 2009, Adam recorded a cover of his father's song "Take This Waltz", which appeared on the benefit album War Child Presents Heroes.

 In 2007, Cohen effectively quit the music business after deep disillusionment set in.
 Despite his having a few modest hits at radio and opportunities to tour the world, fame and fortune failed to materialize with the release of Cohen's three major-label albums, 1998's self-titled debut, 2004's French-language Mélancolista, and 2004's Ex-Girlfriends, which Cohen made with his band, Low Millions.
 "I was chasing a sound that was not entirely my own," Cohen says of his pop-rock efforts.
 "My goal wasn't to be good, my goal was to be successful."

 Cohen's latest album We Go Home was released in September 2014.

 He produced, and performed on, his father's 2016 album You Want It Darker, and produced and compiled a posthumous album of his father's work, the 2019 album Thanks for the Dance.